k3muri84/generate-changelog/README.md

 # generate-changelog
-generates changelog with jira-tickets from git and sets version in jira tickets
+generates changelog with jira-tickets from git and create/set version in jira tickets

 ## Goals
 Many developers working with Jira all workday.
 This tools creates a changelog for a release listing all Jira tickets since last release (in this case the last tag) and sets the fix version in Jira so one can see later in which release it was included.
-This way everyone gets the best of two worlds - having a [changelog][1] and see version info on Jira tickets.
+This way everyone gets the best of two worlds: having a [changelog][1] and see version info on Jira tickets.

 ## Alternatives
 If you just look for a changelog generator for github, jump to [this](https://github.com/github-changelog-generator/github-changelog-generator).